Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Experimental Setting

 \subsection{Training}

-In this section, we report all the relevant information regarding the experimental setting of model training and testing: data preprocessing, hyperparameter search, and implementation.
-We repeat each training five times with different and randomly generated seeds to give more statistical information about accuracy results.
-In this way, both hyperparameter search and benchmarks cannot take advantage of the repeatability of trials, as data splitting, augmentation, and weight initialization change from one iteration to the next.
-Each of the results of our benchmark is reported as mean and standard deviation.
+In this section, we report all the relevant information regarding experimental settings for model training and testing: data preprocessing, hyper-parameter search, and implementation.
+We repeat each training five times with different and randomly generated seeds to obtain statistically relevant metrics.
+Each of our benchmark's results is reported as mean and standard deviation.